Skip to main content

 Fundamentals

-The moment you share personal with your doctor, it begins a transition.
+The moment you share personal wellness data with your doctor, it begins a transition.
 Information that may have originated from a consumer wellness app or device, once integrated into your medical record, is enveloped by a specific and powerful legal framework.
 This framework is designed to build a sanctuary for your health information, creating a space where you can speak openly with your clinical team, knowing the information is protected.

 PHI includes not only diagnoses and lab results but also identifiers like your name, address, and social security number.
 The law mandates that these “covered entities” implement robust safeguards to protect your data.